-- 20.1 We work in partnership with other agencies to promote the best interests of our children as a top priority in all decisions and actions that affect them.
-The schools will, where necessary, liaise with these agencies and make requests for support from Birmingham Children's Trust or other local agencies for schools outside of Birmingham.
-These requests will be made by the DSL to the Children's Advice and Support Service (CASS) 0121 303 1888 (Birmingham Schools only).
-Where the child already has a safeguarding Social Worker or Family Support Worker, the request for support should go immediately to the team involved, or in their absence to their team manager. - 20.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school-held data and intelligence to the discussion so that the best interests of the child are met. - 20.3 We will co-operate with any Child Protection enquiries conducted by Birmingham Children's Trust or other local safeguarding board: the school will ensure representation at appropriate inter-agency meetings such as Our Family Plan, Children in Need, Initial and Review Child Protection Conferences, and Core Group meetings. - 20.4 We will provide reports as required for these meetings.
-If the school is unable to attend, a written report will be sent and shared with The Birmingham Children's Trust or other local safeguarding board at least 24 hours prior to the meeting. - 20.5 Where a pupil/student is subject to an inter-agency Child Protection plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.
+- 18.1 We work in partnership with other agencies to promote the best interests of our children as a top priority in all decisions and actions that affect them.
+The school will, where necessary, liaise with these agencies and make requests for support from Birmingham Children's Trust.
+These requests will be made by the DSL to the Children's Advice and Support Service (CASS) 0121 303 1888.
+Where the child already has a safeguarding Social Worker or Family Support Worker, the request for support should go immediately to the team involved, or in their absence to their team manager. - 18.2 When invited the DSL will participate in a MASH strategy meeting, usually by conference phone, adding school-held data and intelligence to the discussion so that the best interests of the child are met. - 18.3 We will co-operate with any Child Protection enquiries conducted by Birmingham Children's Trust: the school will ensure representation at appropriate inter-agency meetings such as Our Family Plan, Children In Need, Initial and Review Child Protection Conferences, and Core Group meetings. - 18.4 We will provide reports as required for these meetings.
+If the school is unable to attend, a written report will be sent and shared with The Birmingham Children's Trust at least 24 hours prior to the meeting. - 18.5 Where a pupil/student is subject to an inter-agency Child Protection plan or a multi-agency risk assessment conference (MARAC) meeting, the school will contribute to the preparation, implementation and review of the plan as appropriate.